Ellen White Investigation

 ...there should be no intermarriage between the white and the colored race.22

 While the Jews were not permitted to marry pagans from the surrounding nations, there is no specific prohibition in the Bible regarding interracial marriages.
-In fact, Moses was married to an Ethiopian woman.23 Today there are many mixed marriages in the SDA Church, showing that even they do not believe their prophet's words are inspired.
+In fact, Moses was married to an Ethiopian woman.23 Today there are many mixed marriages in the SDA Church, showing that even they do not believe their own prophet's words are inspired.

 Celibacy in Marriage